Mars Just Spat Out the InSight Heat Probe

 NASA on Sunday afternoon tweeted the news and a timelapse showing the planet ejecting the probe:

 Heat-probe drama has marred the mission since NASA’s InSight lander plopped down onto the Red Planet last November.
 InSight’s scientists were hoping to find a region free from boulders with loose, sandy soil to plant the Heat Flow and Physical Properties Package (HP3), and seemingly found one.
 They deployed the device, where, using a self-powered hammer, it was supposed to push itself deeper and deeper into the soil.
-In the first few days of hammering, it dug at most a foot and a half down before meeting dense, cement-like soil that stopped its progress.
+In the first few days of hammering, it dug at most a foot and a half down before meeting dense, concrete-like soil that stopped its progress.

 NASA’s researchers worked for months to try to figure out a way to get the probe to keep digging through the thick “duricrust.”
 Their initial solution was to press the soil down around the probe with the rover’s mechanical arm in order to increase the pressure as well as the friction around the probe.